clarkevansteenderen/CBC_Tutorials/Lab_tips.md

 Crushing the sample ensures that the proteinase K gets in over a larger surface area, and also breaks the hard exoskeleton.
 Overnight digestion seems to work really well, so I usually put samples in to digest in the late afternoon, and then finsih up the next morning.

+## A typical PCR setup <a name = "pcr"></a>

+A standard PCR master mix would comprise:

+12.5 uL taq mix
+2.0 uL forward primer
+2.0 uL reverse primer
+6.5 uL deionised water
+2.0 uL DNA (~ 100 ng)

+Which makes up a 25 uL volume.

 ## Possible pitfalls <a name = "pitfalls"></a>

 Don't prepare PCR mastermix and then store it in the fridge for later.
 Always double check the settings on the PCR machine; check each step for the correct time and temperature.
 Always put the lid on the centrifuge before spinning.
 If you're unsure what substance is in a bottle, rather make up your own solution to be safe.
 Always autoclave pipette tips and epps before use.